-On February 15, 2021 and January 2, 2020, we issued 12,207 shares and 16,429 shares, respectively, of restricted common stock to our directors as part of their annual compensation plan.
-The grants of restricted common stock were made outside the 2015 Plan and were not subject to vesting.
-Stock compensation of \$57,500 was recorded on the issuance of the common stock for the three months ended March 31, 2021.
-Stock compensation of \$57,500 was recorded for the twelve months ending December 31, 2020.
+On February 15, 2021 and January 2, 2020, we issued12,207 shares and 16,429 shares, respectively, of restricted common stock to our directors as part of their annual compensation plan.
+The grants of restricted common stock were made outside the 2015 Plan and were not subject to any vesting conditions.
+Stock compensation of \$57,500 was recorded on this issuance of restricted common stock for the six months ended June 30, 2021.
+Stock compensation of \$57,500 on the issuance of the restricted common stock to directors was recorded for the twelve months ending December 31, 2020.